sig-rpc/sig-rpc.github.io/_posts/2025-01-23-casestudy-HYBIRD.md

 As the function has been defined in `myvector.cpp`, it's implementation won't be visible when it's called from other `.cpp` files.
 This means that it cannot be inlined, and every call to the function will incur a call overhead.
 Due to the function being so small, and called so frequently, that call overhead is likely to be substantial relative to the cost of the function's computation.

-Due to there being so many similar functions in this source file, it was easiest to [inline the whole file](https://github.com/gnomeCreative/HYBIRD/commit/8cf8b84ab89d18b10ddce908d4655db409794f19) by marking each function definition `inline`, renaming it `.inl` so that it is not directly compiled) and including it from the end of `myvector.h`.
+Due to there being so many similar functions in this source file, it was easiest to [inline the whole file](https://github.com/gnomeCreative/HYBIRD/commit/8cf8b84ab89d18b10ddce908d4655db409794f19) by marking each function definition `inline`, renaming the file as `myvector.inl` (so that it is not directly compiled) and including it at the end of `myvector.h`.

 When profiled a second time, all of the inlined functions have disappeared.
 As they are now implemented in-line, they no longer have a function call.
 If they are still visible, the compiler may have decided to not inline them, this could be because they are too expensive or you've not enabled compiler optimisations.